JosephBuchholz/cpts-475-watershed-delineation/README.md

 2. `.\venv\Scripts\Activate.ps1` for Windows PowerShell
     - Windows cmd: `venv/Scripts/activate.bat`
     - Linux or macOS: `soruce venv/bin/activate`
+3. Run `pip install -r packages.txt` to install the packages
-3. Create a `data` folder and add any nessesary data files (see the Google Drive)
+4. Create a `data` folder and add any nessesary data files (see the Google Drive)
-4. Run `jupyter notebook` or use the VS Code IDE
+5. Run `jupyter notebook` or use the VS Code IDE

 ## After Setup
 After setup just run the virtual environment (step 2) and start jupyter notebooks